DSCI-310-2025/dsci-310-group-14/README.md

 The data used herein is from publicly available repositories, including COVID-19 hospitalization statistics, vaccination records, and Google Trends as collected by Google Open Data which can be found [here!](https://github.com/GoogleCloudPlatform/covid-19-open-data#aggregated-table)

+### Our customed `covidanxietytrends` R package:
+To generate the output table and visualization results for our analysis, we created a custom package for this analysis.
+This package is hosted on Github which can be referenced through the [covidanxietytrends](https://dsci-310-2025.github.io/covidanxietytrends/) page under the Github repo: [covidanxietytrends repo](https://github.com/DSCI-310-2025/covidanxietytrends/)!
+Installation instruction can be found on the referenced package page.

+Direct uses of these functions can be found in our [individual scripts](https://github.com/DSCI-310-2025/dsci-310-group-14/tree/main/scripts) used to produce our analysis results.

 ## How to run our data analysis?
 To reproduce our analysis in a containerized environment, please follow the following steps:
 > Note: Our project environment presupposes the basic software setup and hardware requirements in [DSCI 310 Course Computer Setup](https://ubc-dsci.github.io/dsci-310-student/computer-setup.html).
 We strongly encourage readers to confirm their device setup through this guide.